- Navigating Difficulties

 - If you start a concept map and discover a better way to organize the material, do not be afraid to start over.
 This shows that you are thinking about the material and making sense of the overall structure of it.

-- Outlines help organize the information in the reading and can help connect the reading material to other class material.
-You do not have to use formal outlining techniques.
-Just develop your own style of organizing the material in a hierarchical structure.
+An outline could help organize the information in the reading and can help connect the reading material to other class material.
+You may use formal outlining techniques or develop your own style of organizing the material in a hierarchical structure.
 If the textbook provides an outline, you can use it as a starting point, but expand on it to make it your own.
 Do not copy text from the book, but paraphrase material in your own words.

 - What was the main idea?